UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/cases.md

 UK data include results from both pillar 1 and pillar 2 testing.
 Up to 1 July, these data were collected separately meaning that people who had tested positive via both methods were counted twice.
 In combining the data for pillars 1 and 2 on 2 July around 30,000 duplicates were found and removed from the data.
 This is why the number of cases reported reduced from 1 July to 2 July.

-For the four nations, initially only cases identified through pillar 1 testing were included but cases identified through pillar 2 testing (see below) have been included since 15th June for Scotland, 26th June for Northern Ireland, 2nd July for England and 14th July for Wales.
-This is why there are step increases in the time series for each nation.
-National data are not directly comparable due to differences in data collection and reporting.
+For the four nations, initially only cases identified through pillar 1 testing were included but cases identified through pillar 2 testing (see below) have been included, from different dates, for all nations.

+#### England

+Data include only pillar 1 cases until 2 July, from when pillar 2 cases are also included.

+#### Northern Ireland

+Data include only pillar 1 cases until 26 June, from when pillar 2 cases are also included.

 #### Scotland

+Data include only pillar 1 cases until 15 June, from when pillar 2 cases are also included.
 Scotland's data include a batch of cases for which specimen date was not available over a 10 day period between 15 and 25 April.
 These samples were assigned a specimen date in the midpoint within this range (20 April) causing the artificial spike in the chart.

 #### Wales

-On 14 July Wales included 842 historic pillar 2 cases that had not previously been reported, these caused an increase in the reported UK total.
+Data include mainly pillar 1 cases until 14 July, from when pillar 2 cases have been included.
+This included 842 historic pillar 2 cases that had not previously been reported in the UK total, causing an increase in the UK total.

 {inc:base/fourPillars.md|modals}